Keeping physically active and also connected to others is known to be very good for our health and wellbeing – it is also enjoyable and can be free.

 - Cherry Hinton Festival.
 A whole week of events.
 Facebook page.

 - Early September: QECF Community Action Morning.

-- Funpalaces weekend – we hope to do one in QE.
+- Funpalaces weekend – we are doing one in QE.

 - Flu action day/wellbeing day – at Queen Edith Chapel, Wulfstan Way.
 Flu jabs for eligible patients of Queen Edith Medical Centre, refreshments and stalls for anyone else interested.

 - Apple Days at Rock Road Library, Rock Allotments.

 - Christmas Fair at St James Church, Wulfstan Way.